ellacroix/webserv/README.md

 - Une classe Request, pour stocker la requete HTTP a recevoir
 - Une classe Response, pour stocker la reponse HTTP a renvoyer

+## Logique multi-serveurs
+Soit un select() sur les fd_set de tous les serveurs, puis une boucle pour que chaque serveur traite les evenements.
+Soit un pthread par serveur, qui gere chacun leurs fd_set et select(), avec un mutex pour accept() et un mutex pour l'ecriture de fichiers.

 ## Sujet
 - Your server must never block and the client can be bounced properly if necessary.
 - A request to your server should never hang forever.
 - You must be able to serve a fully static website.
 - You need at least GET, POST, and DELETE methods.
 - Your server must be able to listen to multiple ports (see Configuration file).
-- The first server for a host:port will be the default for this host:port (that means it will answer to all the requests that don’t belong to an other server). (???)
+- The first server for a host:port will be the default for this host:port (that means it will answer to all the requests that don’t belong to an other server).
+(Cas de plusieurs serveurs sur le meme port avec des noms differents).

 ## Fonctions autorisées
 **[int poll(struct pollfd *fds, nfds_t nfds, int timeout)](https://man7.org/linux/man-pages/man2/poll.2.html)**